renanpdef/Pathway-Verification/README.md

 # Protocol Verification

-Perform a verification of protocols on XMI file.
-To right protocols, it is analysed if there are not deadlock or nondeterminism in the protocol.
+Perform a verification of care pathways on XMI file.
+To right pathway, it is analysed if there are no deadlock, nondeterminism, inaccessible step and equivalent transition in the pathway.

 ## Getting Started